 Total Online Credits Allowed: 30

-Legal Ethics OR Substance Abuse OR Professionalism - Minimum Credit Hours Per Cycle: 5
+Legal Ethics OR Substance Abuse OR Professionalism OR Elimination of Bias - Minimum Credit Hours Per Cycle: 5

 Reporting Cycle: 3 years